stahlleiton/cms-das-pre-exercises/_episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md

 ## CRAB Introduction

 In this exercise, you will learn an important tool [CRAB](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCrab), which is used in all the data analysis at CMS.
 CRAB (CMS Remote Analysis Builder) is a utility to submit CMSSW jobs to distributed computing resources.
 By using CRAB you will be able to access CMS data and Monte-Carlo which are distributed to CMS aligned centres worldwide and exploit the CPU and storage resources at CMS aligned centres.
-You will also test your grid certificate and your cms EOS storage element which will be useful during CMSDAS@LPC{{ site.year }}.
+You will also test your grid certificate and your cms EOS storage element which will be useful during CMSDAS@CERN{{ site.year }}.

 *Help* or *questions* about CRAB: Follow the [FAQ](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCrab#Getting_support) to get help with CRAB.